-In November 1896, the arch-conservative Eugen Felix was re-elected as president of the Kunstlerhaus and the members of the organization, many of whom had been excluded from exhibitions in the past, took the opportunity to voice their opposition.
-Led by Klimt, they formed a new society based on the models of the Berlin and Munich Secession which had taken root in 1892.
+In November 1896, the arch-conservative Eugeen Felix was re-elected as president of the Kunstlerhaus and the members of the organization, many of whom had been excluded from exhibitions in the past, took the opportunity to voice their opposition.
+Led by Klimt, they decided to form a new society based on the models of the Berlin and Munich Secession founded by Franz von Stuck in 1892.
 Klimt was by then the most recognized of the breakaway artists, having risen to fame as decorator during the great building boom of the Ringstrasse.
-His panel paintings on the Burgtheatre theatre in 1887 won him the Emperor’s prize in 1890 making him the favorite child of bourgeois Ringstrasse culture.
+His panel paintings on the Burgtheatre theatre in 1887 won him the Emperor’s prize in 1890 making him the favourite child of bourgeois Ringstrasse culture.
 It was only natural then that it would be Klimt, an artist at the peak of his fame, who should assume the leadership of the new movement.
-In April 1897, the Vienna Secession was formally inaugurated under the name Vereinigun bildender Kunstler Oesterrichs.
-It wasn’t until May 25, 1897, after the committee of the Kunstlerhaus passed a motion censuring the breakaway artists that Klimt and 12 artists formally resigned from the organization.
-Over the course of the next two years, more resignations followed ending with Otto Wagner in November 1899, and making it clear that Ringstrasse culture was under a new threat.

 From the onset, one of the most important aims of the secessionists was to have their own exhibition building.
 They had been required to rent for a considerable sum the building of the Horticultural Society for the first secession exhibition in March of 1898 and had seen the need to revise exhibition spaces from the traditional Salon model.
 Thanks to the financial success of this exhibition which drew some 57,000 visitors; including Emperor Franz Josef himself, they were able to undertake the construction of a permanent exhibition building.
 The location for this building; an area of roughly 1000 square meters on the corner of Karlsplatz just beneath the window of the Academy of Fine Arts and a short walk from the Ringstrasse, was both symbolic and controversial.

 Olbrich’s building can also be seen as a precursor to functionalism in architecture.
-Having been responsible for the arrangment and hanging of the first Secession exhibition in the Horticultural Society building, Olbrich saw the need for a versatile exhibition place that could accomodate the group’s vision of ‘Gesamkunstwerk, that is, where all disciplines of the arts could be exhibited simuutaneously.
-Olbrich incorporated moveable interior partitions and columns which meant that each exhibiton could have it’s own unique layout.
-This created enough wall space for paintings to be hung at eye level and ample floor space so that sculpture and painting could be paired in the same exhibiton.
+Having been responsible for the arrangement and hanging of the first Secession exhibition in the Horticultural Society building, Olbrich saw the need for a versatile exhibition place that could accommodate the group’s vision of ‘Gesamkunstwerk; that is, where all disciplines of the arts could be exhibited simultaneously.
+Olbrich incorporated moveable interior partitions and columns which meant that each exhibition could have it’s own unique layout.
+This created enough wall space for paintings to be hung at eye level and ample floor space so that sculpture and painting could be paired in the same exhibition.